Dallin Watene-Zelezniak: Background

 He played his junior rugby league for the St Clair Comets, before being signed by the Penrith Panthers.
-He attended St.Dominic’s College, Penrith and Patrician Brothers' College, Blacktown.
+He attended St.Dominic’s College, Penrith.

 Watene-Zelezniak is the great-grandson of former New Zealand rugby league captain and politician, Steve Watene.
-Watene-Zelezniak is a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 Dallin is the younger brother of former Penrith Panthers and Wests Tigers winger Malakai Watene-Zelezniak.

 Playing career

 In April 2013, Watene-Zelezniak re-signed with the Panthers on a 2-year contract.
 On 26 June 2013, in the curtain raiser to Game 2 of the 2013 State of Origin series, Watene-Zelenziak played for New South Wales under 18’s against Queensland under 18’s at Suncorp Stadium, scoring a hattrick of tries in the 56-6 smashing win.
 On 6 October 2013, Watene-Zelezniak played in the Panthers 2013 Holden Cup Grand Final against the New Zealand Warriors, playing on the wing in the 42–30 victory.
 Watene-Zelezniak was also selected to play for both the Australian Schoolboys team and Junior Kiwis team.
 He eventually chose to play for the Junior Kiwis.
 On 13 October 2013, Watene-Zelezniak played for the Junior Kiwis against the Junior Kangaroos, playing on the wing and scoring 2 tries in the 38–26 loss at WIN Stadium.